Toby-Osborne/SDL-Game/README.md

    - Resolution
    - GUI Scale
  - Resizable windows
- - Use Viewport to implement batch rendering of tile map
+ - Use Viewport to implement batch rendering of tile mapTiles
  - Jump height varies with how long you press UP
- - CTRL-Z for map edit, block-pick key
+ - CTRL-Z for mapTiles edit, block-pick key
  - Rework physics engine to work with signed integers and bit shift them by 1024 on exit.